-Insurance Taxes deposited into the General Revenue Fund totaled \$120.2 million in FY2017.
+Insurance Taxes deposited into the General Revenue Fund totaled \$129.1 million in Fiscal Year 2019.

-Insurance Taxes - General Revenue Fund Fiscal Years 2013 - 2017
+Insurance Taxes - General Revenue Fund Fiscal Years 2015 - 2019

 Fiscal Year Collections

-2013 \$112,746,727

-2014 \$116,092,224

 2015 \$115,241,218

 2016 \$117,358,892

-2017 \$120,163,268
+2017 \$120,163,288

+2018 \$124,229,559

+2019 \$129,111,390

 The Insurance Premium Tax is collected from every insurance company transacting insurance in West Virginia, based on gross premiums from business in the State, with certain exceptions.
-An Annuity Tax is imposed based on the gross amount of annuity considerations collected by life insurers on business transacted in West Virginia.
+An Annuity Tax is imposed based on the gross amount of annuity considerations collected by life insurers on business transacted in West Virginia prior to January 1, 2021.
 Annual license fees are also collected from persons acting as insurers and transacting insurance in West Virginia and from insurance agents and brokers.
 In addition, fees are received for processing of reports and documents.
 The taxes and fees are administered by and payable to the Insurance Commissioner.